louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Extraesophageal symptoms and diseases attributed to GERD: where is the pendulum swinging now? [^3cb9c01f].
 Clinical Gastroenterology and Hepatology (2018).
 Medium credibility.

-Chronic cough and reflux therapy — treatment patterns note that "those with chronic cough are often treated with PPI therapy based on earlier studies suggesting that GERD is the third most common cause of chronic cough."
+Chronic cough and reflux therapy — treatment patterns note that "those with chronic cough are often treated with PPI therapy based on earlier studies suggesting that GERD is the third most common cause of chronic cough".

 ---